 Generally speaking, Havana is a very safe city.
-The heavy police presence is there to prevent tourists from being hassled by hustlers and solicited by prostitutes, while the thought-police (or Communist Defense League), are the regime’s eyes and ears and are there to ensure that there are no liberal tendencies incubating.
+The heavy police presence is there to prevent tourists from being hassled by hustlers and solicited by sex workers, while the thought-police (or Communist Defense League), are the regime’s eyes and ears and are there to ensure that there are no liberal tendencies incubating.

 The tourist influx has seen a rise in street crime, especially in Old Havana.